 The large weights involved also require that the receiver is able to provide a mechanical means of unloading upon arrival.
 The delivery vehicle and driver are unable to unload them from the truck so equipment must be present when the delivery is made.

-From a shipping perspective, cattle guards are very, very heavy and therefore expensive to ship.
+From a shipping perspective, cattle guards are very large and extremely heavy., very heavy and therefore expensive to ship.
 They are usually shipped by a freight company on a semi truck.
-Cattle guards can either be shipped inside a box trailer or on a flatbed trailer.
-If you buy a cattle guard with wings that are welded on prior to shipping, it must be shipped on a flatbed trailer.
-Since cattle guards with welded wings do not stack well with anything else, they are much more expensive to ship.
-Consider buying a cattle guard with bolt-on wings.
-Cattle guards with bolt-on wings can be shipped by either flat bed or box trailer and stack nicely.
-The bolt on feature may cost a bit more than welded wings but you will more than make up for it on lower shipping costs.
+They can either be shipped inside a box trailer or on a flatbed trailer.
+If you include the wings, it must be shipped on a flatbed trailer.
+Consider buying a cattle guard with bolt-on wings as they can be shipped by either flat bed or box trailer and stack nicely.
+The bolt on feature allows for more economical shipping are easy to install in the field.

-Make sure you have the ability to unload the cattle guard from the trailer when you arrange your delivery date.
-The freight trucks do not have any kind of un-loader.
-You must have a forklift or front end loader ready to take the cattle guard off the truck when it arrives.
+Make sure you have the ability to unload the heavy cattle grid from the trailer when you arrange your delivery date as the freight trucks do not have any kind of un-loader.
+You must have a forklift or front end loader ready when it arrives.